mvanthoor/rustic-book/src/front_matter/about_book.md

 you _don't_ want to create a chess engine by following a tutorial, those videos can still be of help.
 Just find the ones about the topic you are researching in the playlist.

+# Code consistency: book vs. engine

+Part of this book was written during the development of Rustic Alpha 2 and 3, the rest during the development of Rustic 4 and later.
+This means that there will be some differences between the code in the book and the code you may see in any one version of the engine.
+The engine is constantly changing, so it's almost impossible to keep this book updated with the latest version.
+The plan at this point is to target the book at Rustic 4 and higher.
+This means that some things as described in this book were implemented in Alpha 3 and before, but they have been removed from the engine since version 4 or later.
+One example is [material counting](../evaluation/material.md) and [single-value PSQT's](../evaluation/psqt.md), which were part of Rustic Alpha 3, but they have been replaced by a [Tapered Evaluation](../evaluation/tapering.md) in version 4.
+However, it should still be possible to understand the basics of these concepts so you can implement them.
+Similar things will happen with other concepts throughout the book.